MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-app.md

 # Tutorial: Prepare your iOS (Swift) app for authentication

-This tutorial demonstrate how to add Microsoft Authentication Library (MSAL) for iOS and macOS to your iOS Swift app.
+This tutorial demonstrates how to add Microsoft Authentication Library (MSAL) for iOS and macOS to your iOS Swift app.

 In this tutorial, you'll;